ScrambledBits/slideshows/content/envoy/_index.md

 layout: "list"
 ---

-# Envoy Proxy
+# Welcome to Envoy Proxy

 {{% note %}}
-Welcome everyone, today we're going to explore Envoy Proxy, an open-source edge and service proxy designed for cloud-native applications.
+Welcome everyone!
+Today, we're diving into the world of Envoy Proxy, a cornerstone in modern cloud-native applications.
+We'll explore its capabilities, use cases, and how it's revolutionizing the way we handle microservices communication.
 {{% /note %}}